kamilazdybal/PCAfold/PCA/README.md

 Contains functions for clustering data sets and performing basic operations on clusters.

-More details can be found in the [documentation](https://gitlab.multiscale.utah.edu/common/PCA-python/-/wikis/Clustering).

 This module includes a `test` function for regression testing.
 Run:

 ```